mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part1.md

 {% include JB/setup %}

 Dask, a Python library for parallel computing, now works on clusters.
-During the past few months I've extended dask with a new distributed memory scheduler.
+During the past few months I and others have extended dask with a new distributed memory scheduler.
 This enables dask's existing parallel algorithms to scale across 10s to 100s of nodes, and extends a subset of PyData to distributed computing.
 Over the next few weeks I and others will write about this system.
 Please note that dask+distributed is developing quickly and so the API is likely to shift around a bit.

 Today we start simple with the typical cluster computing problem, parsing JSON records, filtering, and counting events using dask.bag and the new distributed